Early Detection Alzheimer’s Tests Are Free in Dearborn, MI Nov. 8

 A Model Tested in Other Michigan Cities and Chicago

-Neurogen has already brought these free health events to Flint and Coldwater, Mich., along with Chicago, Ill.
+Neurogen has already brought these free health events to Flint and Coldwater, Michigan., along with Chicago, IL.
 Of 455 people tested across multiple events, 26% showed elevated P-tau 217 levels — enough to trigger fast follow-up care with a board-certified neurologist via telehealth.
 “All of those individuals were contacted within days,” Aburashed said.

 “This isn’t a referral, it’s not a waiting list, and it’s not months of worrying about your memory concerns,” Aburashed said.
 “You walk in with questions, receive a simple blood test, a digital cognitive assessment followed by a brain health plan specifically tailored to you.
 If needed, participants will have a follow up via telehealth with a board-certified neurologist.”